OmrZubi/QR-code/README.md

 # QR-code

-My first repository on GitHub
+This is my first repository on GitHub.
+Pretty excited!!

+I love design websites.